prologos1/You2beDownLoaderLQ/README.md

 # You2beDownLoaderLQ
-You2beDownLoaderLQ - for downloading video from url v= ... as you know.
+You2beDownLoaderLQ - for downloading low quality video from url v= ... as you know (see line 119 in the index.php file).

 Watch carefully the following parameters of the class call: